-‘Song of the Flower’ by Kahlil Gibran is a seven stanza poem which is separated into uneven sets of lines.
+‘Song of the Flower’ by Kahlil Gibran is a seven stanza poem that is separated into uneven sets of lines.
 The longest stanza contains ten lines, and the shortest, three.
 The poet has chosen not to unify the poem through a consistent rhyme scheme, but instead to make use of repetition at the start of a number of different lines.
 A reader can take note of this technique in the first and sixth stanza with the repetition of the starting phrase, “I am.”
-You can read the full poem here.

 The poem begins with the speaker stating that the poem is not being narrated from the perspective of a human being.
 If one does not consider the title, the identity of the speaker is a mystery at first.
 The poem will provide a great amount of context through its text which will eventually bring one to the correct conclusion.
 The speaker is talking through the voice of a flower.